jamiesmith/theastroshed/_posts/2025-01-10-the-flaming-star-tadpoles-and-spider-nebulae.md

 overview written by AI, using the `llama3.2:latest` model, with this prompt:
 ```
 write a 250 word description of IC405, IC410, and IC417, including
-pparent size, distance from earth, and interesting details.
+apparent size, distance from earth, and interesting details.
 Don't plagiarize
 ```